-Working in Vienna does not automatically imply working in Vienna’s busy city center.
-While agriculture is a rather marginal sector in terms of turnover, its importance in the city is fairly large.
-900 farming and gardening companies are currently working in Vienna proper, that is, within the city limits.
-The agricultural sector was allotted about 16% of Vienna’s municipal area, providing town and suburbs with 50.000 tons of produce per year.
+But working in Vienna does not automatically imply leaving nature behind.
+While agriculture is a rather marginal sector in terms of turnover, its importance to the city is fairly large.
+More than 650 agricultural businesses are currently based within Vienna’s city limits.
+The agricultural sector was allotted about 3,000ha of Vienna’s municipal area.
 The most common crops are grain, potatoes and other vegetables.
 The sprawling vineyards on the outskirts of the city show that the city has a long tradition in the wine business.

 Vienna is home to many historic sites and unparalleled works of art.
 Its beauty is often compared to places such as Paris, Berlin or Rome.
 Thus, Vienna profits considerably from the crowds of tourists that visit the city throughout the year.
-Not only does this benefit those working in Vienna’s many hotels, cafés and tourist hotspots, but it also helps establish and consolidate its reputation as a metropolis.
+Not only does this benefit those working in Vienna’s many tourist hotspots, but it also helps establish and consolidate its reputation as a metropolis.

-Working in Vienna’s large media sector, with its numerous national and local newspapers, radio stations and TV channels, is also a popular career choice for many people.
-The big international media conglomerates have subsidiaries here, and, of course, many correspondents from major news agencies make a living working in Vienna.
+Vienna’s large media sector, with its numerous national and local newspapers, radio stations and TV channels, is also a popular career choice for many people.
+The big international media conglomerates have subsidiaries here, and, of course, many correspondents from major news agencies are present in the city.

 In its function as an economic driving force and renowned metropolis, Vienna is a major hub in Europe, boasting branches and headquarters of countless multinational corporations.
 Many expats working in Vienna are employed at one of these companies.
-Nearly every Austrian bank and large national company has its headquarters in the city, and working in Vienna is an important career step for quite a few employees.
+Nearly every Austrian bank and large national company has its headquarters in the city.
 Most companies in the Global 500 are represented here as well.
-Companies from the eastern regions of Europe value working in Vienna: They enjoy the strategically favorable position between Central and Eastern Europe.
+Companies from the eastern regions of Europe value Vienna for its strategically favorable position between Central and Eastern Europe.